-Paternity leave is not recognised in employment law.
-In other words, employers are not obliged to grant male employees special paternity leave (either paid or unpaid) following the birth of their child.
+Currently, employers are not obliged to grant male employees paternity leave (either paid or unpaid) following the birth of their child.
 Annual leave taken following the birth of a child is treated in employment law in the same way as leave taken at any other time of the year.
 It is at the discretion of the employer to decide who can and cannot take annual leave at a given time.

-Budget 2016: It was announced that statutory paternity leave of 2 weeks is to be introduced, together with a new Paternity Benefit, in respect of births from September 2016.
+The Paternity Leave and Benefit Bill 2016 proposes to introduce statutory paternity leave of 2 weeks together with a new Paternity Benefit, in respect of births from September 2016.

 Some employers, (for example, the civil service), do provide a period of paid leave from work for male employees following the birth or adoption of their child.
 Fathers employed in the civil service are entitled to a period of special (paternal) leave of 3 days with pay in respect of children born on or after 1 January, 2000 or for children adopted after 1 January 2000.